Ahmed200333/DeepDater/README.md

 # Deep Learning for infering dates on phylogenies
 This project gather many tools that implement simulation for trees, training for a deep neural network, mesure the performances on predictions and mesure performances for LSD2.

-This repository contains a different pipelines for:
+This repository contains different pipelines for:
 - Simulating time-calibrated phylogenetic trees
 - Converting them to genetic trees
 - Extracting date vectors (partial and complete)